mishelashala/zettelkasten/sources/Object Oriented Software Construction.md

 «Timeliness is the ability of a software system to be released when or before its users want it.», 14

+### Quality: Verifiability

+«is the ease of preparing acceptance procedures, specially test data, and procedures for detecting failures and tracing them to errors during the validation and operation phases.», p14

+### Quality: Integrity

+«is the ability of software systems to protect their various components (programs, data) againts unauthorized access and modification.», p14

+### Quality: Repairability

+«is the ability to facilitate the repair of defects.», p14

+### Quality: Economy

+«is the ability of a system to be completed on or below its assigned budget.», p14

 ## Bibliography